Ankitkumar2004/-Advanced-Disk-Scheduling-Simulator/README.md

 # -Advanced-Disk-Scheduling-Simulator
+This project aims to develop a disk scheduling simulator to visualize and compare the performance of different disk scheduling algorithms, including:
+•	First Come First Serve (FCFS)
+•	Shortest Seek Time First (SSTF)
+•	SCAN
+•	C-SCAN
-Build a disk scheduling simulator to visualize algorithms like FCFS, SSTF, SCAN, and C-SCAN.
-Users should be able to input custom disk access requests and see how the algorithms minimize seek time.
-Include performance metrics like average seek time and system throughput.
+The simulator will allow users to input custom disk access requests and observe how the algorithms minimize seek time.
+Users will also be able to view performance metrics like average seek time and system throughput.